White Court (justices): Membership

 The White Court began in December 1910 when President William Howard Taft appointed White to succeed Melville Fuller as Chief Justice.
 White was the first incumbent associate justice to be appointed as Chief Justice.
 Earlier in 1910, Taft had appointed Horace Harmon Lurton and Charles Evans Hughes to the Supreme Court.
 In 1911, Taft appointed Willis Van Devanter and Joseph Rucker Lamar to the court, filling vacancies that had arisen in 1910.
 The White Court thus began with the five Taft appointees and four veterans of the Fuller Court: John Marshall Harlan, Joseph McKenna, Oliver Wendell Holmes Jr., and William R. Day.
 Harlan died in 1911, and Taft appointed Mahlon Pitney to replace him.
 Lurton died in 1914, and President Woodrow Wilson appointed James Clark McReynolds to replace him.

 In 1916, Lamar died and Hughes resigned to accept the Republican nomination for president.
 Wilson appointed Louis Brandeis and John Hessin Clarke to replace them.
 The White Court ended with White's death in 1921; President Warren G. Harding appointed Taft as White's successor.

+Timeline

+Note: Edward Douglass White is listed as a Taft appointee due to his elevation to the position of Chief Justice by Taft in 1910, but he was initially appointed to the court by Grover Cleveland.